HK-Bots/HK-Filter-Bot/README.md

 * `ADMINS`: Username or ID of Admin.
 Separate multiple Admins by space
 * `DATABASE_URI`: [mongoDB](https://www.mongodb.com) URI.
 Get this value from [mongoDB](https://www.mongodb.com).
 For more help watch this [video](https://youtu.be/I36_OTWvT2w)
 * `DATABASE_NAME`: Name of the database in [mongoDB](https://www.mongodb.com).
 * `LOG_CHANNEL` : A channel to log the activities of bot.
-Make sure bot is an admin in the channel.
+Make sure bot is an admin in the channel.</b>
-* `FDQN`: Add Your Deploy Server App url Must Add this Stream Working Properly.</b>

 ### Optional Variables
 * <b>`PICS`: Telegraph links of images to show in start message.( Multiple images can be used separated by space )
 * `FILE_STORE_CHANNEL`: Channel from were file store links of posts should be made.Separate multiple IDs by space